First measurement of $\Lambda_\mathrm{c}^{+}$ production down to $p_\mathrm{T} = 0$ in pp and p-Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV: Analysis methods

 \section{Analysis methods}

-In this analysis, \Lc baryons were reconstructed via the decay channel \LctopKzS and respective charge conjugates, with branching ratio (BR) $= (1.59 \pm 0.08)\%$, followed by the subsequent decay $\kzero \rightarrow \pi^{+} \pi^{-}$, BR $= (69.2 \pm 0.05)\%$~\cite{pdg2022}.
+In this analysis, \Lc baryons were reconstructed via the decay channel \LctopKzS and respective charge conjugates, with branching ratio BR $= (1.59 \pm 0.08)\%$, followed by the subsequent decay $\kzero \rightarrow \pi^{+} \pi^{-}$, BR $= (69.2 \pm 0.05)\%$~\cite{pdg2022}.
+The contributions from both \Lc and \Lcminus were taken into account in the measurements; for brevity, both are referred to collectively as ``\Lc'' in this article.
 Charged-particle tracks and particle-decay vertices were reconstructed in the central barrel using the ITS and the TPC.
 The particle trajectories in the vicinity of the primary vertex, and the decay vertices, were reconstructed with the KFParticle package~\cite{kfparticle}, which allows a direct estimate of their parameters and the associated uncertainties.
 The \kzero candidate was reconstructed by pairing opposite-sign charged tracks forming a neutral decay vertex displaced from the primary vertex.
 This candidate was then paired with a proton-candidate track, originating from the primary vertex, to form a \Lc candidate.

 To ensure good quality of the tracks used to reconstruct the \Lc candidates, further selection criteria were applied in addition to the event selections mentioned above.
 In order to maintain a uniform detector acceptance, the tracks of the charged particles involved in the decay chain were required to be within the pseudorapidity interval $\abspseudorap < 0.8$.
 The number of clusters in the \TPC used for the energy loss determination was required to be larger than 50, to enhance the precision of the mean specific energy loss (\dEdx).
 Furthermore, for the track reconstruction, the minimum required number of crossed rows in the \TPC was $70$ out of a possible $159$.
 Primary proton candidates were required to have a minimum of four (out of a maximum of six) hits in the ITS.